dannybauman/30-day-map-challenge-2025/maps/18-out-of-this-world/LAUNCH-TRACKER.md

 - Timeline animation is smooth and intuitive
 - Shaking effect adds polish and delight
 - Data loads reliably with 7,655 points
-- Mobile performance is excellent
+- Mobile performance is strong
 - No deployment issues
 - Accomplished in just 2-3 prompts